anzenker/master_thesis_anzenker_2025/README.md

 ```

 <a name="code"></a>
-### 3.2.5 Code implemented into the ms-pipeline
+### 3.2.5 Tools and scripts included in the the ms-pipeline
-All code implemented into the pipeline can be found in [commands.md](/docs/commands.md) for manual execution.
+All tools and scripts included in the pipeline can be found in [commands.md](/docs/commands.md) for manual execution.

 <a name="addanno"></a>
 ## 3.3.
 Additional Annotation